 Terpiolene, also known as deltaterpinene, is one of the rarest terpenes.
 It’s known for its piney, earthy aroma.
 This terpene is present in a vast array of plants, including tea tree, lilac, sage, and rosemary.
 Terpinolene is sometimes used as an additive in perfumes, soaps, and insect repellents.
 Unlike other terpenes found in marijuana, hemp or hemp extract, terpinolene is not known for its anti-inflammatory or analgesic propensity.
 Studies have suggested that terpinolene has potential as an antioxidant.
 It also may function as an effective sleep aid, as it has documented sedative effects.

 While the proportions of individual terpene supply in hemp may vary, terpenes enrich the quality of the foods and plants they’re found in, hemp included.
-Our products all contain phytocannabinoid-rich, broad spectrum hemp extract.
-Better yet, all five flavors of hemp CBD water are delicious and refreshing at only 100 calories per can.
-Our CBD beverages are lab-certified to contain absolutely no THC.
-Better yet, each sparkling CBD water flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
+Our CBD beverages all contain phytocannabinoid-rich, broad spectrum hemp extract.
+All five hemp CBD soda flavors are delicious and refreshing at only 100 calories per can.
+Our delicious sparkling CBD water flavors - Sparkling CBD Hibiscus Water and Citrus Water - both have zero calories per can.
+Better yet, every can of Sparkling CBD beverages is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in sparkling CBD soda, and you’ll taste that sweet simplicity with every sip.